Its-Puja-Singh/crud-with-mysql/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-You can Create, Edit and Delete the Employee Details from
+You can Sign up first and Register yourself

 And then Sign in using the your credentials

-After that you can Sign up first and Register yourself
+After that you can Create, Edit and Delete the Employee Details.

 ### Puja Kumari